GDWoody/Pixel-Controllers/LCSC.md

 ### Parts to complete PCB's

 Download the appropriate 'BOM_xxxxxx_Other_Parts.xlsx' file from the lcsc folder for the board you are making.

+* Note: The minimum number of PCB boards from JLCPCB is 5, this BOM file is to complete 5 PCB's.

 Go to https://lcsc.com